Learning-Curve-Initiative/Learning-Curve-Initiative.github.io/README.md

-# LCI_post
+# LCI_blog
-The github post website for the Learning Curve Initiative project
+The github blog website for the Learning Curve Initiative project